The benefits of cultivating crops hydroponically are extensive, and many of them are due to the use of a growing medium instead of soil.

-Using growing mediums instead of soil mitigates these risks.
+Using growing media instead of soil mitigates these risks.

 In this article, you’ll learn how to choose the right medium for you.

-Growing medium, or media, are used in hydroponic systems rather than soil.
-But growing medias aren’t a true substitute for soil.
+Growing media are used in hydroponic systems rather than soil.
+But growing media aren’t a true substitute for soil.

-Growing mediums are typically porous in order to hold oxygen and nutrient-rich water.
+Growing media are typically porous in order to hold oxygen and nutrient-rich water.